Fredric Jameson

 Featured:

-Fredric Jameson (born April 14, 1934) is a literary critic and Marxist political theorist.
-He is best known for the analysis of contemporary cultural trends; he described postmodernism as the spatialization of culture under the pressure of organized capitalism.
+Fredric Jameson (born 14 April 1934) is an American literary critic and Marxist political theorist.
+He is best known for his analysis of contemporary cultural trends—he once described postmodernism as the spatialization of culture under the pressure of organized capitalism.
 Jameson's best-known books include Postmodernism: The Cultural Logic of Late Capitalism, The Political Unconscious, and Marxism and Form.

 Personal tools